-48 These appointments and dismissals are listed in Appendix B.
+50 These appointments and dismissals are listed in Appendix B.

-49 Ustawa z dnia 22 czerwca 2016 r. o Radzie Mediów Narodowych.
+51 Ustawa z dnia 22 czerwca 2016 r. o Radzie Mediów Narodowych.
 Dziennik Ustaw 2016, poz.
-929. http://isap.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20160000929

-Between 22 July and 12 September 2016 all members of the National Broadcasting Council were replaced by newly elected or appointed persons50 (this was a routine replacement, authorized by laws enacted before the October 2015 elections).
-All new members were chosen by the governing majority, based on political criteria.
-The case of Witold Kołodziejski, chairman of the Council since 19 September 2016 (see Attachment 17), is most striking.
-Kołodziejski was a member of PiS at least until the parliamentary elections of October 2015, when he was a candidate of this party to Sejm (not elected).51 While becoming member then chairman of the National Broadcasting Council, Kołodziejski was already member of the council of the Mazovian Region (or voivodship) (radny sejmiku województwa mazowieckiego), elected from the list of candidates of the ruling party (PiS),52 and was a member of the fraction of the ruling party in the latter council.
+929. http://isap.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20160000929 of the National Broadcasting Council, Kołodziejski was already member of the council of the Mazovian Region (or voivodship) (radny sejmiku województwa mazowieckiego), elected after being a candidate of the ruling party (PiS),53 and was a member of the fraction of the ruling party in the latter council.
 The council of the region is directly elected by popular vote.
 It adopts the region's budget and local laws and elects the region's executive power.